CodeClaper/tinydb/README.md

+#### Introduction

+​	Begin 2023-07-28, I tried to develop a simple object-oriented database engine named Tinydb.
+Tinydb is intended to design and store more intuitive data model.
+When you use object-oriented language to build program like java, python etc,  the object  data structure in the code and the table structure in the Tinydb database have direct one-to-one mapping relationship.
+By Tinydb, you can easily save the data in memory to disk without unnecessary data structure conversion as well as reading data from disk.

 #### RoadMap

-​		Begin 2023-07-28, I tried to realise a simple object-oriented database engine, just for fun and the roadmap as follws:

-- [ ] B-Tree data page store
+- [x] B-Tree data page store

-- [ ] Based Lex&Yacc implement sql parser
+- [x] Based Lex&Yacc implement sql parser
-- [ ] Create a table using sql
+- [x] Create a table using sql
-- [ ] Query data using sql
+- [x] Query data using sql
-- [ ] Insert data using sql
+- [x] Insert data using sql
+- [x] Update data using sql
+- [x] Delete data using sql
-- [ ] Query special column data using sql
+- [x] Query special column data using sql
-- [ ] Query data under condition using sql
+- [x] Query data under conditions using sql
+- [ ] Stream output of query result
-- [ ] B+Tree index store
+- [ ] Support index,  B+Tree index store
-- [ ] Implement view
+- [ ] Create view using sql
-- [ ] Implement MVCC
+- [ ] Implement MVCC and support transaction
+- [ ] Bin Log
+- [ ] Distributed